tibs/reST-slides-talk/rst-slide-notes.rst

     transform restructuredtext documents to html5 + twitter's bootstrap css, deck.js or reveal.js

+General purpose tool that can has options to help with slide production.

 * output using ``deck.js`` *or* ``reveal.js`` *or* ``impress.js`` *or*
   ``bootstrap`` *or* just as HTML